 Bipolar disorder causes alternating periods of depression and elation or mania.
 It too is a mood disorder, meaning it shares characteristics with major depression.
 People with bipolar disorder may overeat during times of mania.
 The mood stabilizers, antipsychotics, and antidepressants used to treat this condition can also cause weight gain.
 Luckily, working with a weight management specialist can help individuals trim their waistlines and find healthier ways to cope with emotions.

 Anxiety engages the body’s sympathetic nervous system, triggering the release of cortisol.
-This hormone boosts the blood sugar levels and can cause nausea and gastrointestinal distress.
+This hormone boosts blood sugar levels and can cause nausea and gastrointestinal distress.
 As a result, people with anxiety may avoid food, especially in times of high stress.

 4. Post-Traumatic Stress Disorder